tattwadarshi/END-TO-END-IMPLEMENTATION-OF-IPL-SCORE-PREDICTION/README.md

 **Flasgger**
 This will help us to create the UI part in a much feasible and easy way.
 It won't be that decorative but it would be a good front end web app.
 In Flasgger, Swagger will automatically generate the frontend UI part.

-In this repository, we have performed implementation of end To end kaggle machine learning project for car price prediction with deployment.
+In this repository, we have performed implementation of end To end kaggle machine learning project for IPL Score Prediction with deployment.

 ### 🟢 For EDA + Model Building, please refer to: IPL PYTHON.ipynb